aprilbala/aprilbala.github.io/projects/project-2.md

 This project sparked my interest in web design.
 I enjoyed putting this website together, and it was As I go further in my computer science degree, I hope to gain knowledge and practice to design websites from scratch, that way I can have full control of how the sites will be.

 To see more about this project, you can click [here](http://cracksofabrokenheart.wixsite.com/coabh).

-~

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.